enebular/docs/en/GetStarted/index.md

 Next the deployed flows data will be visualized.

-Before visulaizing the following should be understood.
+Before visulaizing a DataSource the following should be understood.

 * InfoMotion:
-A visualization/graph on the dashbaord.
+An InfoMotion is a visualization/graph on a dashbaord.
 The visualization is based on the data of a DataSource.
-InfoMotion gives Movement to Information.
+InfoMotion gives Movement to Information using the two components `InfoType` and `DataSource`.
 * InfoType: The type of graph (pie chart, bar graph, etc.).
 * DataSource: Data to be displayed on the graph.
-The current datasources are ` apiGateway` ,` milkcocoa` and ` pubnub` that retrieve data.
+The current datasource adapters are ` apiGateway` ,` milkcocoa` and ` pubnub` .
 The following example will be using `milkcocoa`.

 Register the DataSource from the DataSource tab on the sidebar.
 Open the DataSource creation modal from Create DataSource.